MicrosoftDocs/customer-insights/ci-docs/segments.md

 ## Schedule segments

 Segments can be refreshed based on the [scheduled system refresh](schedule-refresh.md), weekly, monthly, or refreshed manually on demand.
-For example, you might want to schedule segments that don't change often or are for last season on a slower cadence such as monthly to avoid unnecessary processing time.
+You might want to schedule last season's segments or segments that don't change often on a slower cadence such as monthly to avoid unnecessary processing time.
 The default is every scheduled system refresh.

 For scheduled refreshes, the following rules apply: